 With Oneflow’s HTML contracts, text size and line breaks are adjusted to make them easy to read.
 With these truly digital contracts, you can also encourage negotiation and collaboration by adding interactive fields that the recipient can fill in.
 All changes and updates are made in real-time, like magic!
 But how does that magic actually work?

-6. How to sign a contract in Oneflow – and the features that help you sign faster
+How to sign a contract in Oneflow – and the features that help you sign faster

 When a contract has been created and is ready to be signed, the person who’s created it will send the contract to be signed.
 This triggers an email, which lands in your inbox almost instantly.